jsh/week-log/index.md

 ---

 A very simple weblog to record what I'm working on.

-My goal is to be able to list five things I've done during the week at the end of every week.
+My goal is to be able to find five things I've done during the week by the end of every week.
+Why should Federal employees have all the fun?